vchan2/vchan2.github.io/pi.md

 ### Online links
    * <a href="https://pi.delivery/">pi.delivery</a> - Created by Google, this website has lots of information and demos.
 You can also find the first 50 trillion (50,000,000,000,000) digits of pi here!
-   * <a href="https://blog.timothymullican.com/calculating-pi-my-attempt-breaking-pi-record">pi world record</a> - a blog detailing the world record computation of the digits of pi.
+   * <a href="https://blog.timothymullican.com/calculating-pi-my-attempt-breaking-pi-record">pi world record</a> - A blog detailing the world record computation of the digits of pi.
+   * <a href="https://www.piday.org/million/">1 million digits of pi</a> - As the title suggests, this is a website showing the first 1 million digits of pi on a single page.